CVE-2026-1233: CWE-798 Use of Hard-coded Credentials in mvirik Text to Speech – TTSWP

 Technical Summary

-CVE-2026-1233 identifies a vulnerability in the Text to Speech for WP (AI Voices by Mementor) plugin for WordPress, versions up to 1.9.8.
-The plugin's Mementor_TTS_Remote_Telemetry class contains hardcoded MySQL database credentials for the vendor's telemetry server.
-This exposure allows unauthenticated attackers to extract and decode these credentials, enabling unauthorized write access to the telemetry database.
-The vulnerability is categorized as CWE-798 and has a CVSS 3.1 base score of 7.5 with network attack vector, low attack complexity, no privileges required, no user interaction, and high confidentiality impact but no integrity or availability impact.
-No vendor advisory or patch information is currently available.
+CVE-2026-1233 identifies a vulnerability in the Text to Speech for WP (AI Voices by Mementor) plugin for WordPress, versions up to and including 1.9.8.
+The plugin contains hardcoded MySQL database credentials within the Mementor_TTS_Remote_Telemetry class.
+These credentials pertain to the vendor's external telemetry server.
+Because the credentials are hardcoded and accessible, unauthenticated attackers can extract and decode them, enabling unauthorized write access to the telemetry database.
+This exposure constitutes a sensitive information leak and unauthorized access risk.
+The vulnerability is rated with a CVSS 3.1 score of 7.5 (high severity), with network attack vector, low attack complexity, no privileges required, and no user interaction needed.
+There is no vendor advisory or patch currently available, and the product is not a cloud service.

 Potential Impact